 The deadline for receipt of submissions under this Call for Proposals is 1 August 2018.
 Proposals will be reviewed and selected as they are submitted to ensure timely implementation.
 Priority is given to early submissions.

-- Last possible day of proposal submission: 1 August 2018;
+- Last possible day of proposal submission: 1 August 2018 (CLOSED FOR SUBMISSIONS);

 - Notification of shortlisted proposals within 2 weeks after submission;

 - Funds need to be completely expended/disbursed from the Innovation Service’s cost center by 1 December 2018.